 Oh Luskentyre, you make my heart sing

 I first visited Harris in the spring of 2015.
-The place that drew me to the island then was the first place we headed on our return – Luskentyre Beach.
+The place that drew me to the island then, was the first place we headed straight to on our return – Luskentyre Beach.

 The boy seemed delighted to be back and charged around after his favourite beach toy.
 Once he’d puffed himself out running, we enjoyed a game of tug-o-war.
 It was a hard-fought battle but (as ever) he won.